 Since higher temperatures cause cloudiness during brewing, the best way to get that crystal clear iced tea is to start your brew with room temperature water.

 Now we know why sun tea has always been such a popular way to make a batch of iced tea!
+For best results, here’s how to make a quart of tea without all that cloudiness:

 - Pour 1 quart of room temperature filtered water into a large glass pitcher or other container.